SAP-archive/teched2020-IIS263/README.md

 ## Exercises

-Two exercises are available
+3 exercises are available:

-* Focused Insights for SAP Solution Manager.
+* Focused Insights for SAP Solution Manager (step by step instructions)
-* SAP Analytics Cloud.
+* SAP Analytics Cloud (step by step instructions)
+* Optional:  Focused Insights for SAP Solution Manager (no instructions)

 If you are familiar with Focused Insights for SAP Solution Manager, you  can directly start with SAP Analytics Cloud exercises.